getstackhead/stackhead/Documentation/Index.md

 ## [Concepts](Concepts.md)

-Concepts used by Mackerel.
+Concepts used by StackHead.

 ## [Getting started](GettingStarted.md)

-Learn how to set up your application on your server with Mackerel.
+Learn how to set up your application on your server with StackHead.

 ## [Project definition](ProjectDefinition.md)